Scalable Data Quality Index (DQI) for a Leading Travel Company

 About Client:

-A global travel company that operates a major international airline alongside a suite of online platforms for booking flights, hotels, vacation packages, and ground transportation.
-With millions of customers interacting daily across apps, websites, call centers, and partner channels, delivering seamless, personalized experiences is at the heart of their business.
+The client is a global travel company operating a major international airline alongside multiple digital platforms for booking flights, hotels, vacation packages, and ground transportation.
+With millions of daily interactions across mobile apps, websites, call centers, and partner ecosystems, delivering consistent and personalized customer experiences is core to the business.

 Background:

-The client’s data landscape spans operational airline systems, online travel agency (OTA) platforms, CRM tools, and partner APIs.
-To centralize insights, they had built a cloud-based data lake.
-However, the rapid growth of data sources combined with legacy systems and inconsistent partner feed, led to major data quality issues that eroded trust and slowed innovation.
+The client’s data ecosystem spans airline operational systems, online travel agency (OTA) platforms, CRM tools, and third-party partner APIs.
+To centralize insights, a cloud-based data lake was implemented.
+However, rapid growth in data volume, legacy systems, and inconsistent partner feeds introduced significant data quality issues.
+Over time, this reduced confidence in analytics and slowed downstream innovation.

 Challenge: